Saint Stephen's Theatre, Edinburgh: Clock

 The 162 ft-high tower has the longest clock pendulum in Europe at 60 ft with a period of 8.6 seconds.
 The clock was installed in 1828 by James Ritchie & Son.

 Performing space

 St Stephen's has hosted a number of shows at the Edinburgh Festival Fringe over the years.
 From 2001 to 2007 it hosted Wolfgang Hoffman's Aurora Nova venue, with a number of dance shows.
 Aurora Nova withdrew from the Fringe in 2008, citing costs and loss of sponsorship, and the space was not used in 2008.
 The space was revived in 2009, with The Arches at St Stephen's being planned for the 2009 festival.

 Prior to this, it also hosted the Scottish Community Drama Association's 1963 Festival.

 In 2014, the building was for sale, with considerable speculation that it could be converted it into an arts centre with spaces for live music, dance and theatre.

+Stolperstein

+A brass Stolperstein has been placed outside St Stephen's Church, Stockbridge, in memory of Jane Haining (1897–1944), unveiled in November 2025 in a ceremony attended by members of her family.
+The church had held a service for her in 1932 before she left for her work as a matron in Budapest.